trenskow/isvalid/README.md

 ### SchemaError

-The `SchemaError` contains the `schema` property which contains the actual schema in which there is an error.
-It also has the `message` property with the description of the schema error.
+The `SchemaError` contains a `schema` property which is the actual schema in which there is an error.
+It also has a `message` property with the description of the error that occurred.

 ### ValidationError

 The `ValidationError` contains three properties besides the `message`.

 - `keyPath` is an array indicating the key path in the data where the error occurred.
 - `schema` is the schema that failed to validate.
 - `validator` is the name of the validator that failed.

 ## Supported Types